revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 </details>
  </details>

-17.What will be the output of the following code?
+17.What is the output of the following code?

 ```python
 lst1=[22, 100, 19, 13, 11, 1, 4, 66]